Day One

 “Are you serious?
 Why don’t you…”

-A synaptic cue opens a comm channel.
+He opens a comm channel.
 “Mrs. Stafford!”
 Almost a shout.

 The response is prompt.
 “I’m here, sir.”

 “A jump-craft should already be prepped for travel in the east bay.
 Verify its readiness and obtain clearance for departure with best speed to the Reservation.
-I will meet you there in fifteen minutes.”
-Her crisp acknowledgement is curtailed as he refreshes the call-out mode and barks, “Desk!”
+I will meet you there.”

 “Desk.
 Yes, Mr. Hergenrather.”
 A matter-of-fact female voice.
 “How may I…?”